WohlSoft/Moondust-Devkit-Help/EditLevel/Events.md

 * [Trigger another event](#trigger-another-event)

 ## Layer visibility
+There are lists of layers are used to perform specific action at the title of the list.
-This options list allows for changing the visibility of layers.
-I.e. visibly of all items which are members of the target layer.
+I.e. change the visibility of all member items of layers added into the list.

-To add a layer to the list, please, select them in the list, and press "+" to add this layer to its list.
+To add a layer into the list, please, select it in the general list shown at the top of the tab, and press "+" button at the desired list to add.

-To remove a layer from the list, select layer in one of three lists and press "-".
+To remove a layer from the list, select the layer in the list from which you want to remove it, and then, press the "-" button.

-!> **Note:** If you have an SMBX64 LVL file format, you will get a limit of layers for every list in 20 entries.
-Layers outed from 20 items per list will not be saved in SMBX format.
-By SMBX 1.3 Editor it's possible to add 21 layers into each list, however, here is a bug, that makes no way to remove layers from a list.
-Instead, it copies the last layer entry instead of the removed layer.
+!> **Note:** Levels saved in the SMBX64 LVL format has a limitation of 20 items per every list.
+If you add more and save your level as SMBX64 LVL format, all items out of 20 limit will be removed.
+Level files of PGE-X (LVLX) and SMBX-38A formats don't have this limit.

 _Layer visibly tab_